Meet Our Staff

 Ramona Kirsch, International Programs Director (KirschRR@hollins.edu)

 Ramona Kirsch has over 20 years of higher education experience focusing on international programming in a variety of colleges and universities across the country and abroad.

 Kirsch is a first generation American, having grown up in an immigrant household.
 She has lived abroad and traveled, studied and worked in over 30 countries.
 She has also led educational delegations and presented papers at international conferences around the world.
 Kirsch has received three different Fulbright awards (two to Austria and one to India).
 She has a Doctor of Education degree focusing on educational leadership and management, in addition to an M.A. in history and a B.A. degree in letters: history, philosophy, literature and languages.

 Kirsch is an avid USTA competitive tennis player and yoga practitioner.

 Danielle Davis, International Programs Coordinator (DavisDL@hollins.edu)

-Danielle received her MFA in creative writing from Southern Connecticut State University, and a B.A. in English and Mass Communications from the University of South Florida in Tampa.
-Since returning from a summer abroad at the University of Exeter in southern England, she has worked with incoming and outgoing students in education abroad.
-Danielle has worked to develop classes and support faculty in international pathway programs at USF, advised prospective study abroad participants at SCSU and served as an assessments supervisor for its world languages department.
+Danielle received her M.F.A in creative writing from Southern Connecticut State University, and a B.A. in English and mass communications from the University of South Florida in Tampa.
+Since returning from a summer abroad at the University of Exeter in southern England in 2012, she has worked with incoming and outgoing students in education.
+Danielle has worked to develop classes and support faculty in international pathway programs at USF, advised prospective study abroad participants at SCSU, and served as an assessments supervisor for its world languages department.

 Nick Hugh, Director of Hollins Abroad-London (HughNS@hollins.edu)